oracle/weblogic-kubernetes-operator/documentation/staging/content/faq/resource-settings.md

 There's no memory or CPU limit configured by default in samples and so the default QoS for sample WebLogic Server Pod's is `burstable`.

 If you wish to set resource requests or limits differently on a sample Domain YAML file or template, see [Setting resource requests and limits in a Domain resource](#setting-resource-requests-and-limits-in-a-domain-resource).
-Or, for samples that generate their Domain resource using an 'inputs' file, see the `serverPodMemoryRequest`, `serverPodMemoryLimit`, `serverPodCpuRequest`, and `serverPodCpuLimit` parameters in the sample's `create-domain.sh` input file.
+Or, for samples that generate their Domain resource using an "inputs" YAML file, see the `serverPodMemoryRequest`, `serverPodMemoryLimit`, `serverPodCpuRequest`, and `serverPodCpuLimit` parameters in the sample's `create-domain.sh` inputs file.

 #### Configuring CPU affinity